Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Loup Garou (VRGR).md

 ## Loup Garou Lycanthropy

 A Humanoid who succumbs to a loup garou's lycanthropy becomes a werewolf.
 This form of lycanthropy can't be removed while the loup garou that inflicted the curse lives.
-See the _Monster Manual_ for details on lycanthropy.
+See the *Monster Manual* for details on lycanthropy.

-Once a loup garou is slain, a [[Remove Curse|remove curse]] spell cast during the night of a full moon on any afflicted werewolf it created forces the target to make a DC 17 Constitution saving throw.
+Once a loup garou is slain, a [[5.
+Mechanics\Spells\Remove Curse.md|remove curse]] spell cast during the night of a full moon on any afflicted werewolf it created forces the target to make a DC 17 Constitution saving throw.
 On a success, the curse is broken, and the target returns to its normal form and gains 3 levels of exhaustion.
 On a failure, the curse remains, and the target automatically fails any saving throw made to break this curse for 1 month.

-## Stat Block

 ```statblock
 "name": "Loup Garou"